 There’s a reason boats are known as a black hole for money and why most people prefer to have a good friend with a boat than own one themselves.
-But with a little preparation, you can avoid the cost of an unexpected mishap, as well as ensure the safety of yourself and your passengers.
+But with a bit of preparation, you can avoid the cost of an unexpected mishap and ensure the safety of yourself and your passengers.

 Here are five steps to make sure your boat is ready to go before sunny and 75 degrees becomes a reality: